Stoneware

 Stoneware is a broad class of pottery fired at a relatively high temperature, to be impervious to water.
 A modern definition is a vitreous or semi-vitreous ceramic made primarily from stoneware clay or non-refractory fire clay.

-This definition excludes stone vessels that are carved from a solid chunk of stone.
+This definition excludes stone vessels that are carved from a solid piece of stone.
 End applications of stoneware include tableware and decorative ware such as vases.

 Stoneware is fired at between about 1100 C to 1300 C. Historically, reaching such temperatures was a long-lasting challenge, and temperatures somewhat below these were used for a long time.